0

 Progesterone

-Often overshadowed by estrogen, progesterone is also important for:
+Often overshadowed by estrogen, progesterone is also involved in:

 • Regulating inflammation